Gunbreaker Basic Guide

 In this guide we will discuss a number of subjects, beginning with a simple introduction to the priority system for the rotation and then moving into more scenario specific subjects for particular things that alter the rotation in specific ways.

-The cartridge gauge carries a maximum of 3 cartridges, and is the resource gauge that we manage in order to carry enough cartridges to cast all of our cooldowns within No Mercy.
+The powder gauge (or cartridge gauge) carries a maximum of 3 charges (or cartridges), and is the resource gauge that we manage in order to carry enough cartridges to cast all of our cooldowns within No Mercy.

 The actions that will fill the cartridge gauge are as follows: